Anti-Catholicism in the United States: World War II

 World War II was the decisive event that brought religious tolerance to the front in American life.
-Bruscino says "the military had developed personnel policies that actively and completely mixed America's diverse white ethnic and religious population.
-The sudden removal from the comforts of home, the often degrading and humiliating experiences of military life, and the unit- and friendship-building of training leveled the man the activities meant to fill time support of in the military reminded the man of all they had in common as Americans.
-Under fire, the men survived by leaning on buddies, regardless of their ethnicity or religion."
+Bruscino says "the military had developed personnel policies that actively and completely mixed America's diverse white ethnic and religious population."
+The sudden removal from the comforts of home, the often degrading and humiliating experiences of military life, and the unit- and friendship-building of training leveled the men.
+The activities meant to fill time in support of the military reminded the men of all they had in common as Americans.
+Under fire, the men survived by leaning on buddies, regardless of their ethnicity or religion.
 After coming home, the veterans helped reshape American society.
 Brucino says that they used their positions of power "to increase ethnic and religious tolerance.
 The sea change in ethnic and religious relations in the United States came from the military experience in World War II.
 The war remade the nation.
 The nation was forged in war."

 Mid-1940s

-In 1946, the judge David A Rose, called upon Boston's attorney general to investigate anti-Catholic and anti-Jewish Alleged activities and publications of the Anglo-Saxon Federation of America.
+In 1946, the judge David A Rose, called upon Boston's attorney general to investigate anti-Catholic and anti-Jewish alleged activities and publications of the Anglo-Saxon Federation of America.